mediapixelkr/Sujib/README.md

 - Automatic renaming
 - Directories management for each profile
 - Example profiles, like vertical videos
-- Improved functions for multiple downloads at the same
 - Choice of thumbnail quality, export options and MP4 embed
+- Multiple languages for subtitles
 - Your suggestions

 ## Contributing